jordanlewis/gcassert/README.md

 # gcassert

-gcassert is a program for making assertions about compiler decisions in Golang programs, via inline comment directives like `//gcassert:inline`.
+gcassert is a program for making assertions about compiler decisions in Go programs, via inline comment directives like `//gcassert:inline`.

 Currently supported [directives](#directives):